pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 50% of the course assessment is based on a final course project.
 Projects are done in groups that can have at most 4 students and must mix students with different backgrounds (at least two different backgrounds per group).
 The purpose of the project is to show what you have learned in the course in terms of data management, analysis, statistics, and interpretation.
 Projects have to start from a research question and have an empirical focus, but at the same time critically reflect on methods, hypotheses, conclusions, and limitations.

 ## Some basic information:

 - The format of project presentations will be a poster presentation: groups will present their work as a poster while the committee ask questions and vote on the quality of the research and presentations.

 - Group poster presentations will take place physically in the **lecture room HS FSI I (FSEG054) from 11 to 14 on 28.01**.
 Each presentation will have a time limit of 10 minutes, followed by 10 minutes for discussion.
 Each student in the group has to participate in both their project presentation and their discussion round.

-- **Printing and installing your poster**: You are responsible to hand-in your poster for print and installing it on the day of the examination.
+- *(**Printing and installing your poster**: You are responsible to hand-in your poster for print and installing it on the day of the examination.
 The format of your poster is **A0 format, 841 x 1190 mm**.
-One group member should send the poster in PDF format and in A0 format to Paula Nauta by **19.01.2025 : nauta@student.tugraz.at**. **Any delay results in no print and fail in the exam**.
+One group member should send the poster in PDF format and in A0 format to Paula Nauta by **19.01.2025 : nauta@student.tugraz.at**. **Any delay results in no print and fail in the exam**.)*-> **needs to be updated?**

 - Every student has to attend to **the poster persentation session**; each student will be a  each student will be presenter in one round and a  each student will be presenter in one round and discussant in the other one.

 - Discussants only need to pay attention to the poster presentation and ask questions or propose improvements afterwards.
 To qualify for the full grade, each student in your group has to ask a question when you are a discussant.
 After that, lecturers might ask questions and also make comments.

-- You can get guidance for your projects in two sessions: 17.12.2024 and 14.01.2025 from 11:00 to 12:00.
-There are no lectures from 17.12.2024.
+- *(You can get guidance for your projects in two sessions: 17.12.2024 and 14.01.2025 from 11:00 to 12:00.
+There are no lectures from 17.12.2024.)*-> needs to be updated?

 - Apart from the poster presentation, and after getting feedback, each group submits a max.
-10-page research report.
-The deadline to submit your report is **February 9th** (end of day).
+6-page research report.
+The deadline to submit your report is **February 10th** (end of day).
 You can submit over Teach Center.

 - Reports must be in pdf format, briefly explaining the research questions, data, methods, limitations and results. **Do not submit python code or notebooks.**